 With high population growth rate, increase in industrial and commercial activities, high cost of imported energy fuels and higher GHGs emissions, supply of cheap and clean energy resources has become a challenge for the Jordanian Government.
-Consequently, the need for implementing renewable energy projects, especially solar, wind and biomass, has emerged as a national priority in recent years.
+Consequently, the need for implementing renewable energy projects, especially solar, wind, biomass and energy-from-waste, has emerged as a national priority in recent years.

 Apart from MSW, the other potential biomass resources in the country are as follows:

 - Organic wastes from slaughterhouse, vegetable market, hotels and restaurants.

 - Animal manure, mainly from cows and chickens.

 Organic industrial wastes, either liquid or solid, are a good substrate for biogas generation by making use of anaerobic digestion process.
 Anaerobic digestion of organic industrial waste is fast gaining popularity worldwide as one of the best waste management method.

 The utilization of anaerobic digestion technology for industrial waste management would be a significant step in Jordan’s emergence as a renewable energy hub in the MENA region.
 Jordan is planning to implement 40-50 MW of waste-to-energy projects by 2020.